-Medicaid Eligibility in New Jersey
+Learn About Requirements for Medicaid in New Jersey

 GET MORE INFORMATION WITH OUR GUIDE

-Who is eligible for Medicaid in New Jersey?
+Who qualifies for Medicaid in New Jersey?

 Those who qualify for Medicaid in New Jersey have a low- to moderate-income financial status and are in need of health care.
 To meet Medicaid eligibility guidelines, every applicant is required to be a resident of New Jersey.
 Petitioners must be a U.S. national, citizen, legal alien or permanent resident.
 However, those who are ineligible for Medicaid due to their immigration status may still qualify for emergency treatment, provided they meet all other Medicaid eligibility requirements.
 Many children and certain pregnant women can also qualify for NJ Medicaid.